isysd-mirror/io-http-iramiller.com/content/devProjects/deexchange.md

 mainurl = "https://github.com/deginner"
 +++

-An in-memory orderbook and matching engine for an exchange.

-Each Exchange Node operates a single orderbook, representing a currency pair (i.e. BTC/USD).
-Unifying the nodes into a single user experience is done in the client, or using [De Broker]({{< ref "debroker" >}}).
+An orderbook and matching engine for an exchange, using [redis](http://redis.io/) and [amqp](http://amqp.org).
+Each Exchange Node operates a single orderbook, representing a currency pair (i.e. BTC/USD), and can handle over 1000 trades per second.